Bridge/Cards: I must be getting old... I've started playing bridge.

 I play for score.
 That means sometimes I'll overbid to try to prevent the opps from winning the bid.

-If I open and you can make 3NT (25 points needed between us), please bid it (not just 2NT).
+If I open and you can make 3NT (25 HCP needed between us, which means you should have at least 13 HCP), please bid it (not just 2NT).
 This goes for other ways of making game, too (26 points needed for major suit, 28 points needed for minor suit).

 When bidding, I add extra shortage points I have in opps' suit; this is a neat trick that usually works well.

-If you bid differently, please let me know...
+If you bid/play differently, please let me know...
 I'm somewhat flexible.
 I'm open to suggestions and constructive criticism.